rbutov/auto-hot-key-pok3r/README.md

 # auto-hot-key-pok3r
-The Pok3r 60% keyboard layout on any keyboard.
+The Pok3r 60% keyboard layout on any keyboards.
+Remaping keyboard on Windows.